Evolvus/precision/map-file-example.md

 | Spool | spool | Generate the CSV file |

 ## Creating the project
 In most of our examples we created the entire project from scratch.
+However in production, we will never do that, we start by copying an existing project that most closely matches the current requirements and modify it.
+We will be doing the same here.
+We will create a new repository and then copy the contents of [load-and-spool-example](./load-and-spool-example.md)